feureau/Feureau-Digital-Library/900 History & geography/950 History of Asia/959 Southeast Asia/Indonesia/Mona Lohanda - The Kapitan Cina of Batavia.md

 159

-KMT and diplomatic interference of the Chinese government | in the Chinese affairs of the colony.
-It is no wonder that the |
+KMT and diplomatic interference of the Chinese government I in the Chinese affairs of the colony.
+It is no wonder that the I

 Dutch government could always accommodate CHH